weweb-assets/ww-chat/AI.md

 -   `attachmentClick`: {attachment: attachmentObject} - Triggered when an attachment is clicked
 -   `close`: {} - Triggered when the close button in the header is clicked

-User Settings Events:
+User Settings:

--   No separate user settings events - user settings are now stored directly with each message in the `userSettings` property
+-   There are no dedicated user settings events.
+User info is provided via participants and optional per-message `userSettings`.

 Actions: